SofaPirate/PqLEDStrip/README.md

 }
 ```

-The TimeMap collects 16 samples over a 50 ms period (e.g., from a wave or analog input).
+The `TimeMap` collects 16 samples over a 50 ms period (e.g., from a wave or analog input).
 After 50 ms, it triggers once and uses the collected samples to update the LED strip.

-To capture a full cycle of a waveform (like a Sine Wave), the waveform's period should match the TimeMap's period — in this case, 50 ms.
+To capture a full cycle of a waveform (like a SineWave), the waveform's period should match the `TimeMap`'s period — in this case, 50 ms.

 ```text
 loop():      [ x ][ x ][ x ][ x ][ x ][ x ][ x ][ x ][ x ][ x ]...